Can Diabetics Enjoy Carnitas?

 Protein: This meat’s got you covered.
 It helps keep muscles strong and keeps your body functioning well.
 Adding protein to meals can support stable glucose levels.

-Fats: The crispy outer layer comes from the meat’s natural fats.
-Good fats play a role in a balanced diet, but moderation is key, especially for keeping levels in check.
+Fats: That crispy outer layer comes from meat’s natural fats.
+Good fats contribute to a balanced diet, but moderation is key, especially when keeping levels in check.

 Carbs: Be mindful of added sugars in marinades or sauces, as they can increase the carb count.
 Tracking intake is important for keeping levels steady.